MicrosoftDocs/fabric-docs/docs/governance/domains.md

 ### Assign workspaces to domains and subdomains

 Domain admins and Fabric admins can associate workspaces with a domain or subdomain on the domain or subdomain's page.
-Domain contributors can associate their workspaces with a domain or subdomain in their [workspace's settings](../get-started/create-workspaces).

-To associate workspaces with a domain or subdomain:
+> [!NOTE]

-1. Go to the domain or subdomain's page.
-If any workspaces are assigned to the domain, you'll see them listed here.
+> Domain contributors can associate their workspaces with a domain or subdomain in their [workspace's settings](../get-started/create-workspaces).

-1. Select **Assign workspaces**.
+1. Go to the domain or subdomain's page and select **Assign workspaces**.

     :::image type="content" source="./media/domains/domain-assign-workspaces-link.png" alt-text="Screenshot showing assign workspaces link.":::